KOTORCommunityPatches/K1_Community_Patch/Categories.md

 * Some non-dancer Twi'lek female NPCs wear armour instead of commoner clothes [ISSUE #14](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/14)
 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)
 * The walking animation doesn't look good: [Movement Animation Fix for both KOTOR and TSL](http://deadlystream.com/forum/files/file/465-movement-animation-fix-for-both-kotor-and-tsl/)
+* Trandoshans lack a functioning soundset.
+New one created from sounds ported from TSL.